 The first degree qualifying for a professional career and entitling the holder to pursue a → master’s degree.
 This qualification is not only recognised throughout Germany, but also internationally.
 Depending on the subject studied, a different type of bachelor’s degree is awarded, such as a Bachelor of Arts (BA) or a Bachelor of Science (BSc).
-In Germany, a bachelor’s degree normally takes three years (six semesters).
+In Germany, a bachelor’s degree normally takes three years).

 Short for Bundesausbildungsförderungsgesetz, the German Federal Training Assistance Act.
 This law outlines the financial support available as social benefits to foster the education of eligible schoolchildren and students.
-Contact Studierendenwerk Düsseldorf for advice and see here for more information on BAföG.
+Contact the Studierendenwerk Düsseldorf (website in German) for advice and see here for more information on BAföG (website in German).

-In Germany, Austria and Switzerland, international applicants who obtained their → higher education entrance eligibility in Germany are known as Bildungsinländer*innen.
-This does not include applicants who obtained their higher education entrance eligibility at a Studienkolleg in Germany.
+In Germany, Austria and Switzerland, international applicants who obtained their → university entrance qualification in Germany are known as Bildungsinländer*innen.
+This does not include applicants who obtained their university entrance qualification at a Preparatory College (Studienkolleg) in Germany.